TDCole21/QA-SFIA2/README.md

 |Front-end|Flask (including Jinja2) and HTML (including CSS and Bootstrap)|

 ### Project Architecture <a name="project_architecture"></a>
-You are required to create a micro-service orientated architecture for your application, this application must be composed of at least 4 services that work together.
-For services #2, #3 and #4 you need to create 2 different implementations, you must be able to demonstrate swapping these implementations out for each other seamlessly, without disrupting the user experience.
+The application must use a micro-service orientated architecture composed of at least 4 services that work together.
+Services #2, #3 and #4 each need to create 2 different implementations, and must be able to demonstrate swapping these implementations out for each other seamlessly, without disrupting the user experience.

 #### Service #1 <a name="service1_architecture"></a>
-The core service – this will render the Jinja2 templates you need to interact with your application, it will also be responsible for communicating with the other 3 services, and finally for persisting some data in an SQL database.
+Service #1 will act as the core service.
+Service 1 will render the Jinja2 templates needed to interact with the application, it will also be responsible for communicating with the other 3 services, and finally for persisting some data in an SQL database.

 #### Service #2 and #3 <a name="service2&3_architecture"></a>
-These will both generate a random “Object”, this object can be whatever you like as we encourage creativity in this project.
-You can create the “Object” however you like, some methods will be more complex but therefore show a greater technical understanding and flexibility.
+Services #2 and #3 will both generate a random “Object”.

 #### Service #4 <a name="service4_architecture"></a>
-This service will also create an “Object” however this “Object” must be based upon the results of service #2 + #3 using some pre-defined rules.
-Please see below for an example of how this logic can look.
-The complexity of your logic here is up to you, again a simple implementation is allowed, however may not showcase your full understanding of the technology.
+Service #4 will also create an “Object” however this “Object” must be based upon the results of service #2 and #3 using some pre-defined rules.

 ## Project Management <a name="project_management"></a>
 This section will detail the project management tools and techniques used to plan the project, and how they were utilised and adapted throughout the project.